openhab/openhab-android/docs/USAGE.md

 ### Notifications in FOSS version

 The version on Play Store uses [FCM](https://en.wikipedia.org/wiki/Firebase_Cloud_Messaging) to receive push notifications in real time.
-In the FOSS version this library has to be removed and has been replaced by a pull mechanism.
+In the FOSS version this library has to be removed and has been replaced by a polling mechanism.
 This has a few disadvantages:
 * Notifications are only fetched every 6 hours by default.
 It uses the same schedule than [Send device information to openHAB](#Send device information to openHAB).
 * Read status aren't synced between devices.